canjs/canjs/guides/getting-started-tutorial/event-handling.md

 ![](../can/guides/images/3_first_continued/SelectARestaurant.png)

-When you select an option from the dropdown and the select's change event is fired, you should see:
+When you select an option from the dropdown and the select’s change event is fired, you should see:

 ![](../can/guides/images/3_first_continued/SelectARestaurantChangeEvent.png)